Hibiki (whisky)

-Hibiki (響) (meaning "resonance" or "echo") is a premium blended whisky produced in Japan by Beam Suntory (a subsidiary of Suntory Beverage & Food Ltd, which itself is a subsidiary of Suntory Holdings of Osaka, Japan).
+Hibiki (響) (meaning "resonance" or "echo") is a premium blended whisky produced in Japan by Suntory Global Spirits, a subsidiary of Suntory Beverage & Food Ltd, which itself is a subsidiary of Suntory Holdings of Osaka, Japan.
 It has won several awards.

 History

 Hibiki was introduced in 1989 by Suntory, originally with expressions having age statements of 17 and 21 years.
 (In the convention for whisky age statements, the age stated is the age of the youngest whisky in the blend.)
 A 30-year expression was introduced in 1997, and a 12-year expression was introduced in 2009.

+The Hibiki featured in the 2003 film Lost in Translation in which Bill Murray's character Bob Harris had to make a number of advertisements.
+Some credited its rareness with the demand that arose following the film.

 In 2014, the brand was moved into an American-headquartered subsidiary called Beam Suntory when the subsidiary was created following the company's purchase of Beam Inc., the producer of the world renowned bourbon whiskey Jim Beam.

 A new expression called "Japanese Harmony", with no age statement, was introduced in 2015.
 The new blend was said to use the same malt and grain whiskies used in the first Hibiki blend, being a blend of at least 10 malt and grain whiskies from three distilleries, aged in five different cask types, with some elements aged up to approximately 20 years.

 As of October 2017, the brand was available in three variations (and the blends with age statements of 12 and 30 years were no longer listed on the company website):